The Timeline

 Scrolling

-Section titled “Scrolling”- Horizontal — scrollbar at the bottom, or horizontal trackpad gesture
+Section titled “Scrolling”- Horizontal — plain scroll, the scrollbar at the bottom, or middle mouse drag

-- Vertical — vertical trackpad gesture, or drag with the Hand tool (H)
+- Vertical — Ctrl+Scroll, or drag with the Hand tool (H)

 - Drag the playhead — scrubs through the timeline